zifn/CS289_Coltrims_ML/README.md

 ## Quick Start

-To run the analysis code,
+To run the analysis code:

 ```
 python analysis.py